Campaigns

 TL;DR

 - What it is — a broadcast module for WhatsApp and email.
-A campaign targets a recipient audience (chats, contacts, or a CSV), uses an approved WhatsApp template (or a rich-media message where the channel allows), schedules for a future time, and tracks per-recipient delivery status.
+A campaign targets a recipient audience (chats, contacts, or a CSV), carries a message that fits the channel — an approved WhatsApp template, free text/media, or an email (subject + rich HTML body) — schedules for a future time, and tracks per-recipient delivery status.

 - Who it's for — admins running marketing pushes, operations teams sending transactional bulk messages, and owners reviewing campaign performance.